dushyant2901/pirateTranslator/README.md

 # pirateTranslator
-A react app that translates your english text to pirate language.
+A vanillaJS app that translates your english text to pirate language.